Marcelo Carmona

 webpack progress plugin

-That is basically inserted as a plugin in our webpack configuration file.
+It is basically inserted as a plugin in our webpack configuration file.

 new webpack.ProgressPlugin(function handler(percentage, msg) {